gnif/LookingGlass/doc/performance.rst

 Investigate when Hold repeatedly exceeds roughly one guest frame period, or when jumps occur with large Post, Copy or Ready spikes.
-Those patterns can indicate producer work or scheduling delays rather than normal phase drift.
+Those patterns can indicate server work or scheduling delays rather than normal phase drift.

 Frame and photon summaries
 --------------------------